12 Ideas For a Silent Auction: The Ultimate Guide

 - Theme park tickets

-We also find that sports-related items tend to perform well at silent auctions.
-Be sure to pay special attention to where your audience lives—you will want most of your sports items to relate to your audience’s home team.
-And don’t forget any athletic or sports-related activities—we’ve found these to generate high-bid frequencies too.
+We also find that sports-related items tend to perform well at a silent auction event.
+Be sure to pay special attention to where your audience lives-you will want most of your sports memorabilia to relate to your audience’s home team.
+And don’t forget any athletic or sports-related activities-we’ve found these to generate high-bid frequencies too.

 - Game tickets